- 52% of the Deciem Addicts love it

 The Ordinary Vitamin C Guide

 There are 8 Vitamin C products The Ordinary brand.
 Deciem has put together this chart explaining more about each one.
-If you´re new to skincare and wish to keep things as simple as possible, my advice is to go for one with no conflicts.
+If you´re new to skincare and wish to keep things as simple as possible, my advice is to go for one of the derivatives.

 There are 8 Vitamin C products under The Ordinary brand.
-5 Pure Vitamin C and 3 that are derivatives that have no conflicts except for the niacinamide powder.
+5 Pure Vitamin C and 3 that are derivatives that have no conflicts except for niacinamide.
 If you´re new to skincare, one of the derivatives would make a great option for you.

 Pure Vitamin C